EnterStudios/Stradivarius/README.md

 <http://concerttalent.com>

-You must be a musician to register on the live site.
-If you are a developer, e-mail the retainer for login info.
+The site is live and in a pre-beta release state.
+You must be a professional musician to register on the live site.

+If you're a developer and want access, e-mail the repo's maintainer.
+(See below.)

 ###TECHNOLOGY STACK
 There are many ways to deploy Django.
 Stradivarius uses: Django, mod_wsgi, and Apache installed on an AWS EC2 server (Ubuntu Precise 12.04-i386) associated with an Elastic IP.
 MongoDB is the database used in both development and production.
 Site styling provided courtesy of Bootstrap.
 All HTML5/CSS3 is fully validated.

+If you want a smart barebones project skeleton for your first or your next Django project, especially with **Heroku** in mind, then checkout [django-skel] (https://github.com/rdegges/django-skel) and/or [django-twoscoops-project] (https://github.com/seanbradley/django-twoscoops-project).

+If, however, you are new to Django, and/or new to deploying Python frameworks on **AWS**, then you may need a little more meat on dem bones to get started.
+If so, [Simpletown] (https://github.com/seanbradley/Simpletown) is for you.
+Simpletown not only clearly hints at best practices, but provides everything you need to launch a complete--albeit minimal and easy to wrangle--Django project on one of Amazon's EC2 instances.
+Simpletown comes not only with a few nicities for deploying on AWS, but also with two example views--easy-to-understand functional views--one of which fetches resources from an external API.

 ###SETTINGS